Mte90/Contribute-to-opensource-the-right-way/manuscript/preface.md

 This book is written in Markdown using [ReText](https://github.com/retext-project/retext), released on [GitHub](https://github.com/Mte90/Contribute-to-opensource-the-right-way) and published to [leanpub.com](https://leanpub.com/contributetoopensource-therightway/).
 The language was reviewed using [LanguageTool.org](https://languagetool.org/), [Grammark](https://grammark.org/dist/) and [Sed](https://www.gnu.org/software/sed/manual/html_node/index.html).

 An example of what means contribute to open source is part of this tools.
-When I written the first edition I did it with just ReText that has a big problem, also if has a tab UI when you open a new file from the file manager start a new instance, so I did a [patch that now is part of ReText](https://github.com/retext-project/retext/pull/476) that enable to use an unique instance.
+When I written the first edition I did it with just ReText that has a big problem, also it has a tab UI when you open a new file from the file manager start a new instance, so I did a [patch that now is part of ReText](https://github.com/retext-project/retext/pull/476) that enable to use an unique instance.

 ## Legend